home-assistant/home-assistant.io/source/_integrations/nextdns.markdown

 ha_integration_type: integration
 ---

-NextDNS is a DNS service that protects from all kinds of security threats, blocks ads and trackers on websites and in apps and provides a safe and supervised Internet for kids — on all devices and on all networks.
+NextDNS is a DNS service that protects from all kinds of security threats, blocks ADS and trackers on websites and in apps and provides a safe and supervised Internet for kids — on all devices and on all networks.
 The NextDNS integration allows you to monitor your NextDNS statistics.

 ## Setup